-lilywhite lilywhite lilywhite lilywhite Power steering help delectable Hello Guest Register Login 1 Hour 1 Day 1 Week 1 Month Forever SUPPORT HPM!
-MAKE A DONATION!
-Menu Home Help Calendar Login Register go How-to's How-to's Power steering help « previous next » Print Pages: Go Down Power steering help 4 Replies 1498 Views moto_340 395 Power steering help « on: August 24, 2015, 09:53:05 AM » I have a 2004 mustang gt.
+lilywhite lilywhite lilywhite lilywhite Power steering help delectable Hello Guest Register Login 1 Hour 1 Day 1 Week 1 Month Forever Check out our calendar to view our upcoming events Menu Home Help Calendar Login Register go How-to's How-to's Power steering help « previous next » Print Pages: Go Down Power steering help 4 Replies 1498 Views moto_340 395 Power steering help « on: August 24, 2015, 09:53:05 AM » I have a 2004 mustang gt.
 After installing brakes and headers my power steering is a little tough sometimes and makes a little noise.
 I did take the air intake off to do the headers.
 My question is are there any vacum lines associated with the power steering.
 Fluid level is good.
 Literally started on test drive.
 At first only noticed tightnesd turning sharply to right.
 Maybe headers are touching steering shaft.
 Checked once saw no marks maybe ill check again after more driving for marks Logged humbleLX Retired Director/Treasurer 37,332 Re: Power steering help « Reply #1 on: August 24, 2015, 05:16:12 PM » How's your p/s fluid level?
 Logged Quote from: RTL7986 on July 16, 2009, 07:36:01 PMtook me 20 minutes with a hand from my room mate. moto_340 395 Re: Power steering help « Reply #2 on: August 24, 2015, 05:18:38 PM » Perfect no leakes either Logged FujsRC09 537 Re: Power steering help « Reply #3 on: August 25, 2015, 09:44:00 AM » might check the u-joints on steering shaft to make they move freely. my 2007 v-6 had a problem with the shaft u-joints, had a suggestion from a repair shop to spray WD-40 on the u-joints to see if the steering got easier. ended up replacing the shaft from the firewall to the rack and pinion.
 Logged moto_340 395 Re: Power steering help « Reply #4 on: August 25, 2015, 01:57:16 PM » Might try that could be it since i had to disconnect the shaft Logged Print Pages: Go Up « previous next » Page created in 0.083 seconds with 21 queries.